For the few geeky people among the visitors to this website who

 language description, so I include that information at the bottom of

 - HBO Max began operation in late March 2021.
-At the present time, title extraction is semi-automated by downloading their pages of audio described titles to create a database of title information which is then used to generate the HTML page of titles.
+At the present time, title extraction is semi-automated by downloading their pages of audio described titles; then launching each title to verify description and extract key information to create a database of title information which is then used to generate the HTML page of titles.

 - Hulu began offering AD in the spring of 2019